MicrosoftDocs/mixed-reality/mixed-reality-docs/interaction-fundamentals.md

 We hope this guidance is helpful and we welcome your feedback on how to improve in the future.
 Please contact [LINK] with any thoughts and suggestions.

-## Multimodal interaction models
+## Three multimodal interaction models
-Based on our research and work with customers to date, we've discovered three primary interaction models that suit the majority of Mixed Reality experiences.
-Think of these interaction models as the user's mental model for completing their flows.
-Each of these interaction models is convenient, powerful, and usable in its own right, and each is optimized for a set of customer needs.
-Check out the chart below for some examples of scenarios and benefits of each interaction model.
+Based on our research and work with customers to date, we've discovered that three primary interaction models suit the majority of Mixed Reality experiences.

+In many ways, the interaction model  is the user's mental model for completing their flows.
+Each of these interaction models is optimized for a set of customer needs, and each is convenient, powerful, and usable in its own right.

+The chart below is a simplified overview.
+Detailed information for using each interaction model is linked in the pages below with images and code samples.

 <br>

 <table>